Muttom, Kanyakumari

-Muttom is a village in the Kanyakumari District of the Tamil Nadu, India.
-It is a well known its beach with some rocks and caves.
+Muttom is a village in Kanyakumari District of Tamil Nadu, India.
+It is a well-known beach with rocks and caves.
 The major occupation of people in Muttom is fishing.
-Muttom village is attracted by visitors because of its beach.
-More than hundreds of people come to the beach every day and spending their time on the beach shore.
-This beach is known as the best sun set point in the district.
-Muttom harbor work has been under construction for last 3 years and was expected to be completed before end of 2014.
+Due to the natural beauty of the beach, It attracts tourists from all over India.
+Many people come to the beach every day and spend their time on the seashore.
+This beach has one of the best sunsets in the district.
+Jeppiaar Fishing Harbour, the biggest private harbour in the state is located in Muttom.

 Geography

 Muttom is one of the fishing villages, located 16 km from the capital town Nagercoil.
 It is well connected by road to the Nagercoil town.
 It is approximately 75 km from the Trivandrum International Airport.
 It is reachable from Kanyakumari by road with a distance of about 34 km.
 The nearest villages are Esanthangu, Ammandivillai, Pillaithoppu, Azhikal, Kadiyapattanam and Manavala Kurichi.
 Major roads reach Muttom via Ammandivillai, Esanthangu and Nagercoil.

 There is a lighthouse which was constructed by British India.
 The lighthouse, though near the sea, is situated 110 ft above sea level.
 The structure was built when India was part of the British Empire until 1947.